To opt out of Engineers & Architects Association dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-EAA is the designated union for many professional and technical employees employed in most departments of the City of Los Angeles.
+Engineers & Architects Association (EAA) is the designated union for over 5,000 professional and technical employees employed in most departments of the City of Los Angeles.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).